Augustus: Death and succession

-The illness of Augustus in 23 BC brought the problem of succession to the forefront of political issues and the public.
-To ensure stability, he needed to designate an heir to his unique position in Roman society and government.
-This was to be achieved in small, undramatic and incremental ways that did not stir senatorial fears of monarchy.
-If someone was to succeed to Augustus's unofficial position of power, he would have to earn it through his own publicly proven merits.
+Augustus's illness in 23 BC accentuated the problem of succession.
+(Note: The cause of Augustus's health problems is not clear.
+It may have been feigned or psychosomatic; if real, some scholars have suggested a liver abscess.)
+To ensure stability, he needed to designate an heir.
+This needed to be done subtly so that it did not trigger fears of monarchy.
+If someone was to succeed to Augustus's position of power, he would first have to be recognized as meritful.